fzzyfoxx/resume/maps_vectorization/README.md

 ---

 ### U-Net [link](./models_src/UNet_model.py)
+Configurable encoder–decoder for segmentation baselines and feature extraction.

 Implementation of a configurable U-Net model located at models_src/UNet_model.py.
 The module provides a Keras-friendly, easy-to-customize segmentation backbone used for edge detection and mask prediction tasks on synthetic maps.